CiscoDevNet/FMCAnsible/README.md

 **Supports both traditional FMC and Cisco Defense FMC (cdFMC) deployments with Bearer token authentication.**

-This module has been tested against the following ansible versions: **2.9.17, 2.10.5** This module has been tested against the following cisco Secure Firewall Management Center versions: **7.0, 7.1, 7.2, 7.3**
+This module has been tested against the following ansible versions: **2.9.17, 2.10.5** This module has been tested against the following cisco Secure Firewall Management Center versions up to **7.6**

 ## Included Content